dawigit/pigro/README.md

 - keep track of the moonphase

 ## Hardware setup: ##
+(This is my setup, you only need the Raspberry Pi and the PCA9685 PWM HAT for testing)
 - Raspberry Pi ZeroW (any RaspberryPi will work)
 - PWM servo driver hat PCA9685
 - DS18B20 thermo sensor (Maxim Integrated)